th31nitiate/Dite/facet/build-guide.md

 4. Review the configuration parameters for the build script within the exported variable's section.

+5. Ensure to set the IP to suite your environment and that `/tmp/facetfiles` are transfer from the remote system to this facet `/tmp`.

-5. Run the build script in order to start the provisioning process.
+6Run the build script in order to start the provisioning process.

-6. This script should provision the system as over all intended
+7This script should provision the system as over all intended